kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 Git ubuntu attempts to put together a changelog entry, but it will likely have problems.
 Fix it up to make sure it follows the standards.
 See [Committing your Changes](CommittingChanges.md) for information about what it should look like.

+Commit the fix:

+    git commit debian/changelog -m changelog

+Now you must rebase and squash the changelog changes into the "reconstruct-changelog" commit.
+Do a rebase with the new/debian tag:

+	git rebase -i lp1810928/new/debian

+Change the order from:

+	pick e431327 merge-changelogs
+	pick cf3b93a reconstruct-changelog
+	pick 21cea1a update-maintainer
+	pick 08c2f4d changelog

+to:

+	pick e431327 merge-changelogs
+	pick cf3b93a reconstruct-changelog
+	f 08c2f4d changelog
+	pick 21cea1a update-maintainer

+also changing the `changelog` entry to `fixup` (or `f`).

 ### Get orig tarball